hdShang/arxiv-daily/docs/cs-CV/2025-11-27/papers/251122172v1-guiding-the-inner-eye-a-framework-for-hierarchical-and-flexible-visu.md

 ---
 layout: default
-title: Guiding the Inner Eye: A Framework for Hierarchical and Flexible Visual Grounded Reasoning
+title: "Guiding the Inner Eye: A Framework for Hierarchical and Flexible Visual Grounded Reasoning"
 ---

 # Guiding the Inner Eye: A Framework for Hierarchical and Flexible Visual Grounded Reasoning